dhutapratama/docs/queries.md

     }

 > **Note**
-> Laravel collections provide a variety of extremely powerful methods for mapping and reducing data.
-For more information on Laravel collections, check out the [collection documentation](/docs/{{version}}/collections).
+> Lets collections provide a variety of extremely powerful methods for mapping and reducing data.
+For more information on Lets collections, check out the [collection documentation](/docs/{{version}}/collections).

 <a name="retrieving-a-single-row-column-from-a-table"></a>
 #### Retrieving A Single Row / Column From A Table